-Malaysian culture is most inviting and best explored during your private, tailor-made vacation with Enchanting Travels!
-With such an interesting history and so much influence from neighboring Asian countries and colonial rulers, you can expect much diversity – from the architecture to the religion to the ethnicity of the country’s people.
-With your expert local guides on hand, we can tailor your trip specifically to the cultural interests you have!
+With such an interesting history and so much influence from neighboring Asian countries and colonial rulers, you can expect much diversity – from architecture and religion to ethnicity of the country’s people.
+No wonder, tourism contributes more than 7% to the economy and the country is ranked 9th in all the world for tourist arrivals!
+With your expert local guides on hand, tailor your trip specifically to match your interests.

 People & Language of Malaysia